benjaminblackswan/1058_Ben-Gan_T-SQL_Fundamentals/Chapter 05. Table expressions/Ben chapter 5 exercise practice.md

 FROM Sales.Orders
 WHERE orderdate <> endofyear;
 ```

 you'll get

 <img width="332" height="47" alt="image" src="https://github.com/user-attachments/assets/2a10ee42-f453-4c14-823f-82daa708af92" />

-We can not have alias in the Where clause.
+We can not have alias in the `WHERE` clause.

 ---